um-grex/grex-docs/content/english/software/code-development.md

 ## R
 ---

 We build R from sources and link against MKL.
-We find that some packages would only work with GCC-compiled versions of R, so R requires usin one of GCC toolchains.
+We find that some packages would only work with GCC-compiled versions of R, so R requires using one of GCC toolchains.

 {{< highlight bash >}}
 module spider "r"